langsci/74/README.md

+# 74Brindle
-A dictionary and grammatical outline of Chakali
+A dictionary and grammatical outline of Chakali}